 The Objectives of Economic Regulation: Feasibility and Public Acceptability

-In honour of Professor Catherine Waddams’ lifetime of research, the Centre for Competition Policy will be hosting a special one-day conference looking at how regulatory objectives have changed in the last forty years.
+In honour of Professor Catherine Waddams’ lifetime of research, the Centre for Competition Policy hosted a special one-day conference which looked at how regulatory objectives have changed in the last forty years.

 At the origin of the current regulatory structure, economic regulation may be characterised as focusing on a narrow definition of economic efficiency.
 These objectives have since broadened, largely in response to political imperatives.
 In some sectors, the number of legislated objectives for regulators has multiplied, without regulators receiving simple and implementable guidance on how to weigh the different objectives against each other.

-This conference will discuss the theoretical and practical consequences of such trends, as well as the implications for political and public acceptance of devolving regulatory mandates to independent entities not subject to day-to-day political oversight.
+This conference discussed the theoretical and practical consequences of such trends, as well as the implications for political and public acceptance of devolving regulatory mandates to independent entities not subject to day-to-day political oversight.

-Monica Giulietti (University of Loughborough); Stephen Littlechild (University of Cambridge); Martin Lodge (LSE); David Newbery (University of Cambridge); Maureen Paul (Ofgem); Michael Pollitt (University of Cambridge); Michael Waterson (University of Warwick), and David Deller, Michael Harker & Amelia Fletcher (CCP & UEA).
+SPEAKERS: Lucy Eyre (Ofcom); Monica Giulietti (University of Loughborough); Bruno Liebhaberg (CERRE); Stephen Littlechild (University of Cambridge); Martin Lodge (LSE); David Newbery (University of Cambridge); Greg Olsen (Clifford Chance); Maureen Paul (Ofgem); Russell Pittman (U.S. Department of Justice); Alex Plant (Anglian Water); Michael Pollitt (University of Cambridge); Simon Roberts (CMA & CCRED); Michael Waterson (University of Warwick), and Frances Bowen, David Deller, Sean Ennis, Michael Harker, Amelia Fletcher, Tim Tutton, Bruce Lyons & Catherine Waddams (CCP & UEA).

 About Catherine Waddams: